Skip to Content

 • You can toss a treat to your dog to reward him for good behavior.

-Urine marking is an instinctive behavior in dogs that usually starts during sexual maturity.
+Urine marking is an instinctive dog behavior that usually starts during sexual maturity.
 They will urinate on objects to leave a message for other dogs.

 The original herding and protective roles of German Shepherds make them quite territorial.
-As pack dogs, GSDs can also be extremely dominant.
+As pack dogs, GSDs can also be highly dominant.
 These are some of the reasons German Shepherds use urine marking:

 • Being sexually active (dogs that are not neutered/spayed).